ohmtech-rdi/eurorack-blocks/documentation/starter-kit/content.md

 First thanks for purchasing the Eurorack-blocks Starter Kit ❤️ This really helps to support our open-source project, and we wouldn't be able to continue without you!

-The Eurorack-blocks (ERB for short) Starter Kit contains everything to get you started quickly with the minimum amount of effort.
+The Eurorack-blocks (ERB for short) Starter Kit contains everything you need to get you started quickly with the minimum amount of effort.

 ```{image} content-box-inside.jpg